uri-raviv-lab/dplus-dev/Documentation/Development/Setup Development Environment.md

 #Building the entire project

 1. Build only the Backend in both Release and ReleaseWithDebugInfo
-2. In PythonInterface, activate your virtual environment and then run rebuild-wheels.ps1
+2. In PythonInterface, activate your virtual environment (inside PowerShell) and then run: pip install -r requirements.txt rebuild-wheels.ps1
 3. In the frontend, **rebuild** PythonBackend in both Release and ReleaseWithDebugInfo (otherwise the embedded resources are not updated)
 4. Build the frontend